sayedhfatimi/the-contemplative-path-posts/2025-09-10-land-on-the-ledger-real-world-assets-as-nfts/post.md

 ### 3) Transfer & Settlement

 Sale completes via a smart contract that coordinates funds (fiat on-rands, bank rails, or regulated stablecoins), taxes (stand duty / LBTT / local equivalents), and fees (registry, conveyancer).
-Only when all conditions are met does the contract transfer the NFT to the buyer’s verified wallet.
+Only when all conditions are met does the contract transfer the NFT to the buyer's verified wallet.

 A tander-evident audit trail is created on-chain; human-readable confirmations are generated for the parties and the registry.

 ### 4) Charges, Liens, & Restrictions

-Mortgages and restrictions are modeled as **on-chain encumbrances** linked to the title token (e.g., via soul-bound “charge” NFTs or contract-level registries).
+Mortgages and restrictions are modeled as **on-chain encumbrances** linked to the title token (e.g., via soul-bound "charge" NFTs or contract-level registries).
 Transfers automatically check and enforce these states, preventing illicit disposals.

 ### 5) Recovery & Succession